rberger/emacs-starter-kit/README.md

 This is Mudphone's RUNA fork of the Emacs Starter Kit (by Technomancy).
 See README_orig.markdown for the basics.
-Or, checkout the [original project page](http://github.com/technomancy/emacs-starter-kit "Technomancy's Emacs Starter Kit on Github")
+Or, checkout the [original project page](http://github.com/technomancy/emacs-starter-kit "Technomancy's Emacs Starter Kit on Github").

 ## Installation

 1. Clone or fork this project.

      Forking is easier, as it will automatically create a github project for you (and you'll show up in the network graph).

 2. Create a .emacs.d link to this project.

      For example, if you forked and cloned the project as:

          $ cd ~/work/emacs
          $ git clone git://github.com/<your user name>/emacs-starter-kit.git

      If you already have a .emacs.d directory, you should rename it (unless you don't want it any more).

      Then, you can create your link like so:

          $ cd ~/.
          $ ln -s ~/work/emacs/emacs-starter-kit .emacs.d

 3. Update ELPA Packages